-Square email: email@example.com Alternatively, you can contact Square via this form on the company's Web site.
+Square email: firstname.lastname@example.org Alternately, you can contact Square via a form on the company's Web site.

 Square's goal is to acquire as many new users as quickly as possible, so signing up is quick and easy.
 Square does not require a credit check on individual user accounts, but does require a credit check for commercial entity accounts.
 For typical user accounts, Square's underwriting process is limited to a quick electronic verification of identity.
 However, the company does reserve the right to investigate a user more closely, and also to share user information with Paymentech (its processor).

 You wouldn't know it from Square's aggressive marketing, but the service is not for everyone.
 Like any other credit card processing service, Square has certain types of businesses that it will not work with.
 Take a look at section six of Square's Merchant User Agreement to ensure your type of business is not prohibited before you sign up.
 If your business is prohibited, you will likely find out after you sign up when Square freezes your account and holds your money.
 And remember, there's no telephone support to get the issue resolved.

 Square is a great processing solution for individuals and businesses that fit a certain profile, but Square is by no means right for everyone.
 It's very important to educate yourself about how credit card processing fees work before you decide to use Square or any other processing service.

 Square may be a good fit if: Your average transaction is less than $10 OR you process less than $3,000/month in credit cards.
 I'll go into this in more depth below.

 Business that May Benefit From Square